RD-120: History

-During the Buran programme initial development of the 11D77 —the launch vehicle later known as Zenit—, KBKhA had been assigned the development of the second stage engine, as they had done for the Proton and Soyuz vehicles.
+During the Buran programme initial development of the 11D77 —the launch vehicle later known as Zenit, KBKhA had been assigned the development of the second stage engine, as they had done for the Proton and Soyuz vehicles.
 But given the difficulties for NPO Energomash in developing the RD-123 (which would later be known as the RD-170), they ceded the hydrogen / oxygen sustainer engine development to KBKhA.
 This project, the analog of the SSME, was project RD-130 within NPO Energomash.
 But when KBKhA tackled the development, named it RD-0120, a name that is always a source of confusion with the engine of the current article.
 In exchange for them tackling the difficult development of the cryogenic propellant engine, Energomash assumed the responsibility of developing the second stage engine of the 11D77, which would eventually be known as the RD-120.
-The fact that the RD-120 and the RD-0120 had this intertwined conception, within the same program, and with a swap of designer bureaus, does not help to avoid the confusion.

 On March 16, 1976 the Government passed a resolution for the development of Zenit, the RD-171 and RD-120.
 By April 1976, Yuzhnoye supplied NPO Energomash with the final requirements for the 11D77 first and second stage propulsion.
 One of the desirable effects of consolidating the first and second stage propulsion on the same designer, was that they could learn their lessons on staged combustion engines on the smaller and simpler upper stage engine, and then apply them to the bigger and more innovative first stage RD-170.
 NPO Energomash, had already worked on a prototype kerosene / oxygen staged combustion engine in that range, based on the RD-268 hypergolic engine, which was already under serial production with Yuzhmash.
 In February, 1977, the preliminary design of the RD-120 was finished.
 And on January 31, 1979 the first fire test of the RD-120 was performed.

 The RD-120 had a complicated debut, with the second stage failing on its first (April 13, 1985), second (June 21, 1985) and fourth (December 28, 1985) flights.
 While only the first failure could be attributed to the RD-120 —the propellant flow regulator had a leak and the stage ran out of propellant before being orbital—, the program initial performance was quite troubling.
 Eventually it proved its worth, and by December 1987 the RD-120 (and the Zenit) were considered commissioned.
 But in the years of the Soviet dissolution, the second stage failed twice in a row on August 30, 1991 and February 5, 1992.
 Zenit had other second stage failures, but only the first one has ever been attributed directly to the RD-120 itself.